 This guide to the EHIC explains:

-- Who can apply for a European Health Insurance card (EHIC)?
+- Who can apply for a European Health Insurance Card (EHIC)?

-- European health insurance card for non-EU citizens
+- European Health Insurance Card for non-EU citizens

-- British citizens and Brexit
+- British citizens after UK exit vote and EHIC

-- How does the EHIC work?
+- How does the European Health Insurance Card work?

 - What does the EHIC cover – and not cover?